This post is a collection of basic topics needed for a proper understanding of Cryptography.

 Indeed, using a finite abelian group, we can build up certain cripto systems whose security rely on the difficulty of the DLP, which depends very much on the group.

-In this case, the DLP is: given g and a, compute the smallest possible k such that:
+In this case, the DLP is: given and

 Consider the problem of sending an encrypted message through an insecure channel.